Massive-Wiki/developer-massive-wiki/web and wiki publishing - scenarios and workflows.md

 2. I want a quick and easy website (and a static site is okay) -> install Publishing Toolkit

 ### the three web/wiki publishing scenarios (2024-01-31: BA)
-  - establish a new wiki or document repository AND website
+  - establish a new wiki, or document, repository AND website
-  - add a website to existing document or wiki repository
+  - add a website to existing document (or wiki) repository
   - add a website and repository to an existing document collection